dwarvesf/github-agent/.clinerules/01-coding.md

 - **Tailwind CSS:** Primary utility-first styling framework.
 - **Shadcn UI:** Use for composable UI components (Radix + Tailwind based), added directly to codebase.
+- **Lucide React**: Use for lightweight and customizable icons in the UI.

 ### Optimization (App Router Focus)